orospakr/diatropikon/README.md

 ## First Principles

+TODO

 * The four Kubernetes data types (and their nesting!)
-* the scope of Kube
+* the scope of Diatropikon
-* Kube's method of scoping the definitions of the above types
+* Dia's method of scoping the definitions of the above types
 * Volume types

 *(Note; this project is still in progress: a lot of the below README is